Dynamic vs. Static Equilibrium: A Deep Dive into the Balancing Act of Nature

 Q: Can a system transition from static to dynamic equilibrium?

 A: Yes, a system can transition between these states.
-For example, a book at rest on a table (static equilibrium) can be disturbed, leading to a period of motion before settling into a new state of equilibrium (potentially still static, but possibly dynamic if the disturbance affects the microscopic level).
+As an example, a book at rest on a table (static equilibrium) can be disturbed, leading to a period of motion before settling into a new state of equilibrium (potentially still static, but possibly dynamic if the disturbance affects the microscopic level).

 Q: Is it possible to have a system with only one type of equilibrium?